When you submit a ticket you will see that it has a state and a status applied to it. Here’s what that means.

 You can still reply to 'Resolved' tickets if you require more information.
 Please note, if 24 hours passes without reply, we'll assume you are happy with the resolution, and the ticket state will be set to 'Closed'.

 - Closed - The ticket is no longer active and no longer being considered or worked on by our team.
-A ticket may be closed if the initial submission does not include all of the correct minimum requirements, or if the ticket has been 'Resolved' for 24 hours without further response.
+A ticket may be closed if the initial submission does not include all of the correct minimum requirements, if the ticket has been 'Awaiting Information' for 10 working days, or if the ticket has been 'Resolved' for 24 hours without further response.

 As your ticket is progressed through our system you will see the status change.
 This gives you an idea of where your ticket is up to and what we are doing behind the scenes.